 Industrial real estate in Phoenix

 This sector has been a standout in recent years, thanks to the trend of consumers ordering online, with ever-increasing compressed delivery time, giving rise to strong demand for “last mile” delivery.
 The pandemic further fueled demand for warehouse and distribution space in Phoenix, with investors leveraging lower land and building costs, easy access to highways, rail, and air, and infrastructure.
-After a record year for demand in 2020, this year has been even better for industrial, with tenants expanding their footprints at an unprecedented pace.
+After a record year for demand in 2020, this year has been even better for industrial real estate, with tenants expanding their footprints at an unprecedented pace.
 Amazon alone inked 13 leases from January 2020 through June 2021, in addition to ground-up construction such as a 2.3 million-SF robotics fulfillment facility in Goodyear.

 Retail real estate in Phoenix

 Retail has largely recovered from the disruption caused by pandemic restrictions.
-Boosted by pent-up demand and consumers armed with stimulus checks, retail leasing is approximately back to pre-pandemic activity levels.
+Boosted by pent-up demand and consumers armed with stimulus checks, retail leasing in Phoenix is approximately back to pre-pandemic activity levels.
 Vacancies ticked up slightly in the first half of the year, but robust absorption in Q3 2021 and the demolition of over 1 million SF in retail properties has brought vacancy rates to pre-pandemic levels as well.
 Looking ahead, the retail market will have divided potential, which means investors need to take a targeted approach.
 Discount, grocery, drive-thru, and service-based retailers will continue to expand, while other retailing segments will continue being challenged by e-commerce and evolving consumer expectations and preferences.

 Office real estate in Phoenix

 There’s no sugar-coating the situation in office space, with Phoenix recording its weakest performance since the Great Recession.
-Vacancy rates and available space are up; in addition, a significant percentage of leases are coming due in the next few months, which could increase direct and sublease space.
+Vacancy rates and available space are up; in addition, a significant percentage of leases are coming due in the next few months, which could increase direct and sublease office space.
 If you’re looking for optimism, leasing activity has increased, and asking direct lease rates and average gross rates have risen in all three property classes this year.
-The prospects for this market will remain uncertain while businesses formulate work-from-home/hybrid strategies and reduce their footprints to save on expenses.
+The prospects for this market will remain uncertain while businesses formulate work-from-home/hybrid working strategies and reduce their footprints to save on expenses.

 Multifamily real estate in Phoenix